 The Bahamas have long held a special place in the hearts of shark enthusiasts.
 Tiger Beach, Bimini, the Exumas.
 These names carry weight.
 And now there is a new way to explore them.
 The Blue Marlin liveaboard brings together a brand-new vessel, deep operator experience, and access to the finest shark diving on the planet.

 The Blue Marlin was launched in 2025.
-At 40 metres long and 9 metres wide, this steel-hulled vessel was built from the keel up with divers in mind.
+At 40 metres long and 9 metres wide, this steel-hulled vessel was built to a much higher operational and safety standard than normally found in the market, with a strong focus on guest comfort, reliability, onboard flow, dive operations and long-term performance.
 The dive deck is spacious.
 Gear storage is generous.
 There are dedicated rinse stations and a photo-video facility for those who like to document their encounters.
 What sets the Blue Marlin liveaboard apart is its safety certification.
 It meets international passenger ship safety standards.
 That puts it in a small class of liveaboards worldwide.
 Peace of mind comes standard.

 Accommodation on the Blue Marlin handles up to 26 guests across 14 cabins.
 Each cabin has an ensuite bathroom, individual air conditioning, and ocean views.
 Choose from 2 single cabins, 10 twins, or 2 king-size cabins.
 The living areas include a panoramic lounge, a bright dining space, and a sun deck with an open-air bar.
 Between dives, you can book a massage or join a yoga session.
 The 17 crew members include 5 professional dive guides.
 They know the Bahamas, they know the sharks, and they know how to keep everyone safe and comfortable.